Basic Law for the Federal Republic of Germany: Early elections

 The Basic Law contains no clear provision to call early elections.
 Neither the chancellor nor the Bundestag has the power to call elections, and the president can do so only if the chancellor so requests after losing a vote of confidence.
 This was designed to avoid the chronic instability of Weimar Republic governments.
 However, early elections have been called three times (1972, 1982, and 2005).
 The last two occasions were considered controversial moves and were referred to the constitutional court for review.

-In 1972, Chancellor Willy Brandt's coalition had lost its majority in the Bundestag, so that the opposition (CDU/CSU) tried to pass a constructive vote of no confidence, thus electing Rainer Barzel as new chancellor.
-Surprisingly, two representatives of CDU/CSU voted for SPD's Willy Brandt so that the vote failed.
-Nevertheless, the coalition had no majority in the Bundestag, so that a new election was necessary.
+In April 1972, Chancellor Willy Brandt's SPD/FDP coalition had lost its majority in the Bundestag after several defections, so the opposition CDU/CSU proposed Rainer Barzel as the new chancellor in a constructive vote of no confidence.
+Surprisingly, three representatives of CDU/CSU abstained and the motion failed by two votes.
+Nevertheless, the coalition clearly could not continue, so Brandt proposed a vote of confidence that September (after the 1972 Summer Olympics in Munich) which failed.
 It was later revealed that the East German Ministry for State Security had bribed the two dissenting representatives.

-In 1982, Chancellor Helmut Kohl intentionally lost a confidence vote in order to call an early election to strengthen his position in the Bundestag.
+In 1982, CDU Chancellor Helmut Kohl had been installed through a constructive vote of no confidence after the FDP dissolved its coalition with the SPD to work with the CDU/CSU instead.
+He then intentionally lost a confidence vote in order to call an early election to strengthen the new coalition's majority in the Bundestag.
 The constitutional court examined the case, and decided that the vote was valid, but with reservations.
-It was decided that a vote of confidence could be so engineered only if it were based on an actual legislative impasse.
+The court emphasized this was only acceptable if the Chancellor has reason to believe he cannot continue to effectively govern with the current balance of power.
+It decided Kohl could believe this since the FDP was not only deeply divided by the change of coalition, but had already agreed to early elections, meaning in theory it no longer had to support the government.

-In 2005, Chancellor Gerhard Schröder engineered a defeat in a vote of confidence after a power shift in the Bundesrat.
+In 2005, SPD Chancellor Gerhard Schröder led a coalition with the Greens.
+A heavy defeat for the SPD in the 2005 North Rhine-Westphalia state election gave the opposition a majority in the Bundesrat.
+Schröder subsequently also called a confidence vote which he deliberately lost.
 President Horst Köhler then called elections for 18 September 2005.
 The constitutional court agreed to the validity of this procedure on 25 August 2005, and the elections duly took place.